A Travel Price Comparison for United States of America Savannah vs. Seattle for Vacations, Tours, and Honeymoons

 Should I visit Savannah or Seattle in the Autumn?

 Both Seattle and Savannah during the autumn are popular places to visit.
+Many visitors come to Savannah in the autumn for the shopping scene and the natural beauty of the area.
 Furthermore, most visitors come to Seattle for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.

 Savannah is much warmer than Seattle in the autumn.
-The temperature in Savannah is usually 68°F (20°C) in October, and Seattle stays around 54°F (12°C).
+The daily temperature in Savannah averages around 68°F (20°C) in October, and Seattle fluctuates around 54°F (12°C).

 It's quite sunny in Savannah.
 In the autumn, Savannah often gets more sunshine than Seattle.
 Savannah gets 223 hours of sunny skies this time of year, while Seattle receives 143 hours of full sun.